-Mozy began as a traditional online data backup service; you back up your entire hard drive and in the event of a computer catastrophe, you could perform a full restore of your files.
-Not long ago the service added file syncing to its repertoire, a move that would allow it to remain relevant and competitive in the growing cloud storage space.
+Mozy began as a traditional online data backup service: You could back up your entire hard drive and, in the event of a computer catastrophe, restore your files.
+This cloud storage provider has since added file syncing to its repertoire, a move that allowed it to remain relevant and competitive in the growing cloud storage space market.
 While Mozy still has a way to go before it's on par with our top-ranked online storage services, it’s a decent option if security and strong backup capabilities are your top priorities.

-Perhaps our biggest issue with Mozy is it lacks any file sharing capabilities.
-For a company that is trying hard to compete in such a competitive space, we're perplexed they still don't offer file sharing.
+Our biggest issue with Mozy is it lacks any file-sharing capabilities.
+For a company trying hard to hold its own in such a competitive space, we're perplexed they still don't offer file sharing.
 The service provides most of the other features we were looking for, including file versioning, automatic backups and offline syncing (the service automatically continues backups and syncing when you're back online).

-Mozy’s strengths lie in its robust security and help and support.
-No security measures are infallible, but those provided by Mozy come close.
-In fact, the company delivers one of the most secure and comprehensive storage systems of any service we reviewed.
-With multiple levels of encryption and security, Mozy goes to extreme measures to ensure all data they are entrusted with is protected.
-Your account is password protected, and whenever data is transferred, Mozy uses 128-bit SSL encryption to ensure it isn’t intercepted.
+Mozy goes to extreme measures to ensure all data you entrust it with is protected.
+Your account is password-protected, and whenever data is transferred, Mozy uses 128-bit SSL encryption to ensure it isn’t intercepted.
 While your files are in storage, this service also uses a 448-bit Blowfish encryption.
-With the MozyPro service (designed for enterprises), you can even manage your own encryption key using military-grade 256-bit AES encryption.
-The service’s help and support options are likewise excellent, with direct support rendered via telephone or email and useful resources that include detailed FAQs and a user guide.
+With the MozyPro service (designed for enterprises), you can even manage your own encryption key, using military-grade 256-bit AES encryption.